montagestudio/palette/README.md

 Otherwise, runtime dependencies are typically expected to be provided by a host environment.

-The editing context provided by the MontageFrame component can be seen within the palette.html file; no UI is provided in this particular example.
+The editing context provided by the EditingFrame component can be seen within the palette.html file; no UI is provided in this particular example.